Sebastian Kurz: ÖVP chairmanship

 In 2016, several news outlets speculated that Kurz would most likely succeed Reinhold Mitterlehner as chairman of the ÖVP before the 2017 legislative election, and run as the party's chancellor candidate.
 In 2014, the Kurier already predicted that Kurz would run for the chancellorship in the upcoming election.
 On 10 May 2017, Mitterlehner abruptly tendered his resignation as party chair and vice chancellor.
-Following Mitterlehner's departure from politics, the party's Executive Board nominated Kurz as the new chairman on 14 May.
+Following Mitterlehner's departure from politics, the party's executive board nominated Kurz as the new chairman on 14 May.
 However, Kurz declined to succeed Mitterlehner as vice chancellor.
-Before his official confirmation, Kurz introduced the Executive Board with a list of demands, most notably the power to unilaterally craft the party's federal nominees' list for legislative elections.
-The Board consented to most of them, some were even enshrined in the party bylaws.
+Before his official confirmation, Kurz introduced the executive board with a list of demands, most notably the power to unilaterally craft the party's federal nominees' list for legislative elections.
+The Board consented to most of them, and some were even enshrined in the party bylaws.
 The Falter wrote that Kurz had already tested the waters regarding campaign funding before assuming the chairmanship and reported that large corporate donors pledged to endow his campaign with several millions of euros.

 On 1 July 2017, Kurz was officially elected chairman of the ÖVP by a Federal Party Convention, garnering 98.7% of the delegates' vote and thereby falling just short of Mitterlehner's 99.1%.